Preparing for Week 2

-Secondly, we want you to read Dylan Wiliam and Paul Black’s ‘Inside the Black Box - Raising Standards Through Classroom Assessment’.
-You can download a draft version here [PDF].
-The published version can be purchased from Amazon.
+Secondly, we want you to read a summary paper by Dylan Wiliam and Paul Black of their seminal work ‘Inside the Black Box - Raising Standards Through Classroom Assessment’.
+The full published version can be purchased from Amazon.

-Focus in particular on these five excerpted paragraphs, which appear in bold font in ‘Inside the Black Box’:
+Focus in particular on these five excerpted bullet points, which appear in bold font in the summary paper: